Table of Contents

 CBT explainer video

-CBT is a therapy model that combines a plethora of cognitive and behavioural approaches, such as Rational Emotive Behaviour Therapy (REBT—Ellis 1962) and Cognitive Therapy (CT—Beck 1976).
-David et al 20141
+CBT is a therapy model that combines many cognitive and behavioural approaches, such as Rational Emotive Behaviour Therapy.(1)

 The cognitive approach examines how your thoughts can affect how you feel, and the behavioural approach looks at the relationship between what you do and what you are thinking.

-I’ve made a quick video to explain what will happen in therapy.
+I’ve made a quick video to explain what will happen in a CBT session with a therapist.

 These are sage words, meaning that nothing is good or bad; how you feel about a situation depends on your interpretation; the meaning you give to it is essential to work with your cognitions (thoughts).